prideout/book-webgl/README.md

     git checkout master giza/*.js
     git checkout master recipes/*.html
     git checkout master recipes/*.js
+        Note that this will NOT check out newly created files!

 In the server branch, I usually modify style.css and common.js to use CDN.